Fisheries House, Station Industrial Estate, Newton Stewart, Dumfries & Galloway, Scotland. DG8 6ND

 From mountains to moorland and rolling hills to fertile floodplains, the landscape of Dumfries and Galloway is characterised by its rivers and their tributaries.
 The rivers on which the Trust works on provide an amazing and outstanding array of freshwater lochs and rivers which support some of the most diverse fish populations in Scotland.
 Each river is unique and individual in its own right and all attract much interest from anglers, walkers and wildlife enthusiasts.

-For those interested in angling, brief summaries of each GFT core river are below with, in most cases, a downloadable angling leaflet covering the main fisheries on each river catchment.
+For those interested in angling, brief summaries of each GFT core river are detailed below with, in most cases, rod catch statistics (as provided by Marine Scotland) and information on each rivers District Salmon Fishery Board.
 For more detailed angling information, particularly angling opportunities, please visit www.fishgalloway.co.uk.
-This specialised angling website provides detailed descriptions of river beats and stillwater fisheries in the Galloway area which offer angling, on-line booking facilities, recommended accommodation, daily river flows and weather prospects and regular updates on the daily and weekly fish catches.
+This specialised angling website provides detailed descriptions of river beats and stillwater fisheries in the Galloway area which offer angling, on-line booking facilities, recommended accommodation, daily river flows, weather prospects and regular updates on the daily and weekly fish catches.
 What more could an angler want?

 The River Luce is the region's most westerly river system.
 With its sweeping, clearly defined pools lined with broadleaved trees, it is one of the most picturesque of the Solway rivers and is regarded as being pristine in terms of its salmon and sea trout fishing.
 Like the other Galloway rivers, the Luce is a spate river that fishes best during and after a good fall of rain.